-- PFRS 7 (Amendment), Financial Instruments Disclosures.
+- (v) Annual Improvements to PFRS (2012-2014 Cycle) (effective from January 1, 2016).
+Among the improvements, the following amendments are relevant to the Company but management does not expect these to have material impact on the Company's financial statements: - PFRS 7 (Amendment), Financial Instruments Disclosures.
 The amendment provides additional guidance to help entities identify the circumstances under which a contract to "service" financial assets is considered to be a continuing involvement in those assets for the purposes of applying the disclosure requirements of PFRS 7.
-Such circumstances commonly arise when, for example, the servicing is dependent on the amount or timing of cash flows collected from the transferred asset or when a fixed fee is not paid in full due to non-performance of that asset. - PAS 19 (Amendment), Employee Benefits.
+Such circumstances commonly arise when, for example, the servicing is dependent on the amount or timing of cash flows collected from the transferred asset or when a fixed fee is not paid in full due to non-performance of that asset. - PAS 19 (Amendment), Employee Benefits Discount Rate.
 The amendment clarifies that the currency and term of the high quality corporate bonds which were used to determine the discount rate for post-employment benefit obligations shall be made consistent with the currency and estimated term of the post-employment benefit obligations.